- HIV may contribute to kidney disease but the two most common causes are diabetes and high blood pressure.

 Because kidney damage impairs the body’s ability to remove drugs, your doctor may need to adjust the doses of some of your anti-HIV drugs and other medications.

-If you are taking any drugs which could contribute to kidney disease (for example, tenofovir disoproxil fumarate), these may need to be changed.
+If you are taking any medication which could contribute to kidney disease (for example, tenofovir disoproxil fumarate), these may need to be changed.

-If your kidneys stop working completely, you would need replacement therapy such as dialysis (using medical technology to filter waste from the blood) or a kidney transplant.
+If your kidneys stop working completely, you will need replacement therapy such as dialysis or a kidney transplant.

 Doctors specialising in kidney disease and renal medicine are called nephrologists.
 Your GP may also be involved in managing your condition.

-It’s best for the doctors treating your kidney disease and your HIV to liaise about your healthcare.
-(In order for this to happen, you need to give your permission.)
+It’s best for the doctors treating your kidney disease and your HIV to liaise about your health care.
+In order for this to happen, you need to give your permission for them to share your medical information.
 You can also ask your doctors and pharmacists to check that there are not any drug-drug interactions between the different medicines you are taking.

 Other sources of information